CFC-Servers/GLuaTest/README.md

     end,
 }
 ```

 But consider, what would happen if `WrapperFunc` errored, or the expectation failed?

 `GlobalFunc` would still be defined as our local function for all future tests, potentially causing them to fail.

-Instead, we can use GLuaTest's `setup` and `cleanup` functions to make our test safer:
+Instead, we can use GLuaTest's `cleanup` function to make our test safer:
 ```lua
 -- lua/tests/my_project/wrapper.lua